 Low Code / No Code ETL

-- We reuse the metadata to create an integrated tool suite that codelessly manages your ETL life cycle: Design, Data Quality, Documentation, Monitoring & Remediation
+- We reuse the metadata to create an integrated tool suite that codelessly manages your ETL life cycle: Design, Data Quality, Documentation, Monitoring, Logging & Remediation

 - Automation with our rules engine managing the data model in real-time or design time